Kubectl Plugin

 -n

-: the namespace in which to install the operator (by default:cnpg-system
+: specifies the namespace in which to install the operator (default:cnpg-system

-: minor version of the operator to be installed, such as1.17
+: defines the minor version of the operator to be installed, such as1.23

 .
-If a minor version is specified, the plugin will install the latest patch version of that minor version.
-If no version is supplied the plugin will install the latestMAJOR.MINOR.PATCH
+If a minor version is specified, the plugin installs the latest patch version of that minor version.
+If no version is supplied, the plugin installs the latestMAJOR.MINOR.PATCH

 An example of the generate